 Community Impact and Success Stories

-The discussion continued with insights from Bernie Walsh, Ellen Corby (Global Citizenship Education Coordinator), and Martin McConigley (Deputy CEO).
-They highlighted how LYCS addresses challenges such as racism, poverty and anti-social behaviour through focused education and community engagement.
+The Minister met with Bernie Walsh, Ellen Corby (Global Citizenship Education Coordinator), and Martin McConigley (Deputy CEO).
+They presented the ways in which LYCS’s GCE work addresses challenges such as racism, poverty and anti-social behaviour through participatory education and community engagement.

-Bernie Walsh shared compelling data and success stories, demonstrating how LYCS’s sustained efforts and collaborative partnerships have created a tangible local impact.
-Ellen Corby celebrated the achievements of our Gaisce GCE students, explaining that Gaisce – The President’s Award is a national programme in Ireland that encourages young people to set and achieve personal challenges in areas such as community involvement, personal skill development, physical recreation, and an adventure journey.
+LYCS’s sustained efforts and collaborative partnerships have created a tangible local impact.
+Our GCE programmes create spaces in which learners of all backgrounds can safely engage in discussions and explorations of challenging subjects, to work through local social justice issues.
+Our Gaisce GCE programme is an example of such a programme.
+Gaisce – The President’s Award is a national programme in Ireland that encourages young people to set and achieve personal challenges in three areas: community involvement, personal skill development, and physical recreation – it also culminates in an adventure journey.
 Our GCE Gaisce group takes part in a 26-week GCE programme as the Community Involvement portion of their award, exploring themes of global social justice and building their critical thinking toolkit.
-Many LYCS students have overcome obstacles to reach these significant milestones.

 Real People, Real Stories

-One of the highlights was the Minister’s meeting with Ali, an LYCS student, and our Adult Ed Drama tutor, Deirdre Lonergan.
-Ali shared his inspiring journey from arriving in Ireland with limited English to confidently pursuing a degree in Business Administration — a testament to LYCS’s supportive environment.
+The Minister met learners and tutors from LYCS – Ali, an LYCS student, and our Adult Ed Drama tutor, Deirdre Lonergan.
+Ali shared his journey from arriving in Ireland with limited English to confidently pursuing a degree in Business Administration.
 He spoke about having the opportunity in his GCE sessions to explore issues of environmental concerns and inequality with his classmates.

 Meanwhile, Deirdre Lonergan spoke about the challenges students from disadvantaged backgrounds face and highlighted the creative teaching methods LYCS uses to help Adult learners overcome obstacles and create art responsive to issues they care about.